keyestudio/KS0802-Keyestudio-STEM-/docs/ESP32/ESP32 Easy Coding Board Biting Crocodile Tutorial.md

 ### 1.1 Introduction

 Servo is a position control rotary actuator.
 It mainly consists of a housing, a circuit board, a core-less motor, a gear and a position sensor.
-Its working principle is that the servo receives the signal sent by MCUs or receivers and produces a reference signal with a period of 20ms and width of 1.5ms, then compares the acquired DC bias voltage to the voltage of the potentiometer and obtain the voltage difference output.
+Its working principle is that the servo receives the signal sent by MCUs or receivers and produces a reference signal with a period of 20ms and width of 1.5ms, then compares the acquired DC bias voltage to the voltage of the potentiometer and obtains the voltage difference output.

 In general, servo has three wires: brown, red and orange.
 The brown wire is grounded, the red one is a positive pole wire and the orange one is a signal  wire.